mgbennet/wpVitalsTender/README.md

 * More graceful handling of multiple WikiProjects with different assessments, maybe printing a warning?
 * Figure out why WikiProject Math assessments don't show up in the api call.
 * Use mock tests for tests that involve API calls
 * Maybe make a bot that automatically updates the listing?
-I'd need to look into what it takes to run a Wikipedia bot...
+There may be too many edge cases, like articles that belong to only one WikiProject that doesn't do assessment (for example the Classical Music project)...